 With the holiday season in full swing, the time to get gifts is fast approaching.
-So make something special this year, like this rosemary mint candle scented only with pure essential oils.
-This DIY is one of the easiest ways to make homemade soy candles.
+So make something special this year, like this rosemary mint soy candle scented only with pure essential oils.
+This DIY is one of the easiest ways to make homemade candles.

 This rosemary mint candle recipe produces just the right amount of Christmas cheer.
-Make it for a hosting gift, include it in a gift basket, or light it yourself this season for a cozy holiday feel.
+Make it for a hosting gift, include it in a Christmas gift basket, or light it yourself this season for a cozy holiday feel.

 Before we begin, let me say that candle-making is pretty straightforward.
 The hardest step is not really a step at all; it’s cleaning the wax out of all the utensils and tools used to make the candle.